celo-org/celo-monorepo/packages/phone-number-privacy/signer/azure-templates/README.md

 az postgres db list --resource-group $RESOURCE_GROUP --server-name $SERVER_NAME
 ```

-To enable connection from the container instance, its default Connection Security settings need to be changed to "Allow access to Azure services".
+To enable connection from the container instance, the default Connection Security settings of the database need to be changed to "Allow access to Azure services".
 TODO find a way to do this via the Azure CLI.
 Use the portal for now.

-You'll also need to run the db migrations, either via a special docker command or by temporarily whitelisting your dev box (see parent [Readme](../Readme.md))
+You'll also need to run the db migrations, either via a special docker command or by temporarily whitelisting your dev box (see parent [Readme](../README.md))

 ## Deploy the container instance and give it keyvault perms